 Puppy Supply List

-- Training Treats - my favorite is ZiWi Peak Lamb & Tripe.
-This is an air dried raw food and is a great choice for training treats.
+- Training Treats - my favorite is ZiWi Peak Lamb & Tripe as well as the Stella & Chewys Meal Mixers.
+Ziwi Peak is an air dried raw food and is a great choice for training treats.
 It can also be fed as a food alone.
 This can be purchased at some pet stores or ordered from wag.com or chewies.com

 - Hip Supplements.
 I recommend Glyco Flex III chewables for at least the first year of life while your puppy is going through rapid growth.
 I break them in half and feed one daily.
-I order this from they Dr. Foster & Smith website.
+I order this from Amazon.
+Also, the Wholistic Pet Organics Canine Complete plus Joint Mobility is great to sprinkle on their food daily.

 - Stainless steel water and food bowl.